2025 EARLY BIRD SALE NOW ON!

 Colourful homes in the city Narsaq, in South Greenland.
 Photo: GettyImages-163270147

 Make your way to Reykjavik, where your adventure begins.
-You'll fly to Narsarsuaq, located in southern Greenland, to meet your guide and travel by RIB boat to the city of Narsaq.
-Here you'll head to the nearby supply store and get kitted out with clothing and navigation equipment, ready for the adventure ahead.
-Settle into your host's kayaking hostel, meet your fellow travellers and enjoy your first night of 24-hour daylight as you acclimatise to the Arctic summer.
+You'll fly to Narsarsuaq, located in southern Greenland, to meet your guide and travel by RIB (Rigid Inflatable Boat) to the city of Narsaq.
+Here, you'll head to the nearby supply store and get kitted out with clothing and navigation equipment, ready for the adventure ahead.
+Settle into your host's hostel, meet your fellow travellers and enjoy your first night of 24-hour daylight as you acclimatise to the Arctic summer.

 Day 2